tj-wells/coti-docker-method/README.md

 1. Update the new `VERSION` number in your `.env` file
 2. Run `docker-compose up` to download and run the new version in the foreground, or `docker-compose up -d` to do so in the background

-Please check the <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub registry</a> for a list of the available versions.

 # Debugging